 Besides young, others felt that their choice to carry guns was an intimidation tactic that had nothing to do with the protest's supposed mission of speaking for small business owners and currently unemployed workers who are struggling due to the shutdown and the government's lack of support.

-CP and other news outlets also captured Paul and Leah standing with a group of armed protesters, many of whom sported patches identifying them as part of the Iron City Citizens Response Unit militia group.
+, many of whom sported patches identifying them as part of the Iron City Citizens Response Unit militia group.
 Those patches, as well as others worn by some members of the group, included a Norse symbol believed to be associated with white supremacist groups, though, as a previous story points out, “nonracist pagans may also use this symbol.”

 When reached for comment, Paul provided this statement:

 "My wife and I attended a protest yesterday.

 As you can see from the screenshots (